kolhesamiksha/Loan-prediction/README.md

 9. Model performace: If our model has high bias and very low Variance >6%...model is overfitting and is both bias and variance are low then underfitting
 10. Validation Technique: To deal with overfitting and imbalance dataset **StratifiedKFold**  is efficient.
 11. Feature engineering: It's better to add any features for improving model performance on them..addition of new features based on hypothesis generated before..
-12. Model Selection: I have applied LogisticRegression , DecisionTreeClassifier , RandomForestClassifier, SVC, Naive bayes,  XGBoost, KNN,
+12. Model Selection: I have applied LogisticRegression , DecisionTreeClassifier , RandomForestClassifier, SVC, Naive bayes, KNN, linear-discriminant analyser.
 13. Performance improvement by using hyper-parameter optimisation..and Select the Model..I have chosen Logistic Regression coz, it's giving better accuracy,precision,f1 score.

 ## Tools Used-